Pittsburgh Father Charged In 7-Week-Old Son's Death

 By: KDKA-TV News Staff

-PITTSBURGH (KDKA) – A Pittsburgh father is facing charges in the death of his infant son nearly two years ago.READ MORE: Prosecutor: Child Rape Suspect May Have Victims In 10 States, Including Pennsylvania
+PITTSBURGH (KDKA) – A Pittsburgh father is facing charges for the death of his infant son nearly two years ago.READ MORE: North Allegheny Families Sue Over Optional Mask Policy

 An autopsy showed the boy’s cause of death was blunt force trauma to the head and was consistent with being thrown down a flight of steps, the Allegheny County Sheriff’s Office said.